 A Comprehensive Guide to Empowering Effective Remote Work

-We introduced the Placeless Playbook in April 2020 to provide transparent guidance for companies rapidly shifting to remote work setups as a result of a global pandemic.
-A year later, much of our advice remains the same, but the way companies and individuals think about remote work has changed.
+We introduced the Placeless Playbook in April 2020 to provide transparent remote work guidance for companies rapidly shifting to remote work setups as a result of a global pandemic.
+Two years later, much of our advice remains the same, but the way companies and individuals think about remote work has changed.
 Companies are now taking steps to integrate remote work as part of the new normal.
 However, adopting a sustainable long-term strategy that includes remote or hybrid teams requires dramatic shifts in mindset, infrastructure, and capability.

 McKinsey & Company reports that companies looking to attract top talent and remain competitive in their industry will have to integrate some form of remote work.
 Companies that fail to implement sustainable remote work practices will be susceptible to the following mistakes that can seriously impede business continuity: